utdata/icj-class/css/css-class.md

 }
 ```

-Since we only want to change the list items that are within the nutrition div, we used both the `#nutrition` and the `li` element selectors.
+Since we only want to change the list items that are within the nutrition div, we used both the `#nutrition` id and the `li` element selectors.

 For the first rule we choose a "none" list style to remove the bullets, then on the next style we added the grey dotted line.
-Save and refresh to see your lines.
 Lastly, we added a red background color so you can see the outline of each `li` tag on the page.
 We'll take this rule out later.
+Save and refresh to see your lines.

 - Next, in the same rule, let's float all of the list items the left, so add this as a new line in that #nutrition li rule: